Fine-Tuning Without Forgetting In-Context Learning: A Theoretical Analysis of Linear Attention Models: Introduction

 Although both in-context learning and fine-tuning have been independently studied, their interaction is not fully understood~\citep{mosbach-etal-2023-shot, lampinen2025on}.
 Recent empirical studies report a trade-off between these two paradigms: improving zero-shot performance through fine-tuning on a target task can degrade in-context learning~\citep{wang2024loss, wang2024twostage}.
 This degradation is particularly concerning, as it can limit the in-context learning ability of fine-tuned models on tasks that differ from those encountered during fine-tuning.

 Motivated by these empirical observations, we analyze how fine-tuning on a target task alters attention parameters and how these changes affect in-context learning performance.
 Using linear attention models~\citep{katharopoulos2020transformers, schlag2021linear, ahn2024linear} as an analytically tractable setting, we derive closed-form solutions for the optimal parameters and the corresponding test errors under different fine-tuning regimes.
 These regimes are characterized by whether all attention parameters or only the value matrix is updated, and by whether auxiliary few-shot losses are incorporated.
-We also present empirical results consistent with the theoretical findings.
+We also provide empirical evidence consistent with the qualitative predictions of our theory.

 {(\textbf{best})} {(\textbf{worst})} Our main findings are summarized below and in Table~\ref{table:summary}.

 \begin{itemize}[leftmargin=*, itemsep=0pt, topsep=0pt, partopsep=0pt] \item Fine-tuning all attention parameters to minimize the zero-shot loss can substantially degrade few-shot performance. \item Restricting fine-tuning to the value matrix while freezing the remaining attention parameters mitigates this degradation and preserves few-shot performance. \item Fine-tuning with the zero-shot loss and an auxiliary few-shot loss further improves few-shot performance on the target task, but may reduce few-shot performance on tasks that differ from those used during fine-tuning. \end{itemize}